-There could be also systems containing mixing orders of symmetry breaking, SPT and topological orders.
-Our third example will be such a system with mixing orders.
+There could also be systems containing mixed orders of symmetry breaking, SPT and topological orders.
+Our third example will be such a system with mixed orders.
 We consider a stabilizer group generated by $Z_{j-1}X_{j}X_{j+1}Z_{j+2}$ with $j$ running from $2$ to $N-2$.
 On a 1D chain with boundary, i.e. for $j=2,3,\ldots, N-2$, the Hamiltonian $-\sum_jZ_{j-1}X_{j}X_{j+1}Z_{j+2}$ has $8$-fold ground-state degeneracy.

 The ground-state as an error-correcting code has logical operators $\bar{X}_1=\prod_k X_{3k-2}$, $\bar{X}_2=\prod_k X_{3k-2}$, $\bar{X}_3=\prod_k X_{3k}$.
 Therefore, if one adds a magnetic field along the $X$ direction, i.e.